NoiseEee/jqueryDropUpload/README.md

 progressBar: string
   - the ID of the progress bar to use, if one is to be used at all.
 This accepts a string, *not* a jquery object

+onComplete: function
+  - callback for successful XHR call  (for xhr.done)

+onError: function
+  - callback for errors in XHR call  (for xhr.fail)